rdubois440/btkbdemu/README.md

 Check the last line, it should contain references to explicit libraries
 $(eval $(call BuildPackage,btkbdemu,+libusb,+libbluetooth))
+See also the line specifying a dependency to the bluez-utils package
+      DEPENDS:=bluez-utils

 At this point, the new package should be available in openwrt build